The heavily-jeweled star and badge went missing from Dublin Castle in 1907 - over 110 years later the Irish crown jewels theft has never been solved

 Vicars’ second-in-command at the castle was Francis Shackleton, brother to the great explorer Ernest Shackleton.
 The young Shackleton was accused by several people, including Vicars and is the man who most still believe was the true culprit.

 An article appeared in The Irish Times in 1968 that suggested that Shackleton, working in conjunction with Captain Richard Gorges, stole Vicars’ keys one night after Vicars had gotten drunk, removed the jewels, put everything back in its place, and returned the keys as if nothing had happened.
-However, Shackleton was never formerly accused of the crime.
+However, Shackleton was never formally accused of the crime.

 He was thrown in jail after being convicted of banking fraud in 1913.
 He changed his name and disappeared without a trace when he was released several years later.